MaddiMo/42_Programming_Campus/42_Minitalk/README.md

-# Minitalk

 ## Introduction

-In this project, I had to create a programme where, through UNIX binary signal transmission a message is sent from a Client to a Server.
+In this project, I had to create a programme using UNIX binary signal transmission where characters are converted to binary, to send a message/emoticon (😎) from a Client to a Server.

 ### Mandatory